Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @include{lineno} expressive_2.txt

+---

 [//]: # (----------------------------------------------------------------------)
-@page expressive_suitability_DEM_landscape Modulating a suitability landscape with a Digital Elevation Model
+@page expressive_suitability_DEM_landscape Adjusting a suitability map using a Digital Elevation Model

 @note
 The objective of this section is to load both a suitability map and a Digital Elevation Model (DEM) with `quetzal::geography::landscape` and prepare their integration into the simulation framework with `quetzal::expressive`